richardgaywood/paydata.org/content/houserules/gear/firearms_accessories.md

 ### Smartguns

-Smartguns have a full suite of internal sensors and motorised components.
+Smartguns have a full suite of internal sensors and motorised components, including a rangefinder using time-of-flight radar and a tiny gun camera.

 With DNI to a smartgun, any user gains the following benefits:

-* +2 to weapon accuracy due to trajectory computation enhancing the targeting AROs
+* +2 to weapon accuracy due to trajectory computation enhancing the targeting AROs.
-* Can use mental commands to change fire modes or eject the clip as Free Actions
+* Can use mental commands to change fire modes or eject the clip as Free Actions.
 * Can use a mental command to fire, bypassing the physical trigger (although it typically remains on the gun as a back-up)
 * The weapon gains optional Friend-or-Foe detection that works across everyone in the same PAN or WAN and can lock out the fire feature when there is a chance of friendly fire.
 (Shadowrunners usually disable this, and sneer at people who use it.)
-* The same status AROs as normal guns, plus further things like barrel temperature.
+* The same status AROs as normal guns, plus further things like barrel temperature and weapon material stress.

 However, to really unlock the full potential, the user has to have DNI and also get [the smartlink cyberware]({{< relref "cyberware.md#smartlink" >}}).
 With DNI to a smartgun (wired or wireless), a user with a smartlink gains:

-* Everything in the above list
+* Everything in the above list.
-* +2 dice to all attacks with the gun
+* +2 dice to all attacks with the gun.
+* Integration of the gun camera into their AR setup, meaning the can blind fire (eg around corners or from full cover) at -4 dice pool.
-* The ability to use [a powerful multi-target attack action]({{< relref "action_economy.md#new-multiple-attack" >}})
+* The ability to use [a powerful multi-target attack action]({{< relref "action_economy.md#new-multiple-attack" >}}).